1937 World Snooker Championship: Final

+Davis had won the match 31–28 before dead frames were played.

 Qualifying

 Withers and Fred Davis played at Thurston's Hall from 7 to 9 January.
 It was the championship debut for both players.
 Joe Davis was playing Tom Newman in a 71-frame handicap match on the same days which meant that the Withers and Fred Davis match was played earlier in the day than usual with two sessions at 11:30 am and 5:15 pm.
 Withers took a decisive 16–13 lead on the final evening, and the match ended with him 17–14 ahead.

 Century breaks

 The 103 break by Horace Lindrum was the first century break in the final of the World Snooker Championship.